Emergence of Fermi-liquid and BCS physics in overdoped cuprates: Experiments on overdoped cuprates

-Turning to direct evidence of an inhomogeneous SC gap: superconducting puddles have been visualized by STM in overdoped \sak{BSCCO}\cite{gomes_visualizing_2007,scalapinoaharonandme,abhay1,abhar2,milanpuddles}.
-At $p = 0.19$, superconducting gaps persist up to 120 kelvin or more in local regions with radii of a few tens of angstroms.
-A similar temperature scale characterizing the onset of some form of local SC correlations has been inferred from analysis of the Nernst effect and magnetization.\cite{wang_nernst_2006} ARPES measurements on the same material show a particle-hole symmetric (so presumably superconducting) gap that opens at an imprecisely defined crossover temperature that remains of order 50\% above $T_c$ for \Tc as low as 70 K.\cite{sudichen2019,yuhe2021,He_2021,he_rapid_2018}
+Turning to direct evidence of an inhomogeneous superconducting gap, superconducting puddles have been visualized using STM in overdoped Bi2201 and Bi2212 (refs \cite{gomes_visualizing_2007,scalapinoaharonandme,abhay1,abhar2,milanpuddles}).
+At $p = 0.19$, superconducting gaps in Bi2212 persist up to 120 K or more in local regions with radii of a few tens of angstroms.
+A similar temperature scale characterizing the onset of some form of local superconducting correlations has been inferred from analysis of the Nernst effect and magnetization \cite{wang_nernst_2006}.
+ARPES measurements on the same material show a particle--hole symmetric (so presumably superconducting) gap that opens at an imprecisely defined crossover temperature that remains of order 50\% above \Tc for \Tc as low as 70 K (refs \cite{sudichen2019,yuhe2021,He_2021,he_rapid_2018}).